-When I combined everything I learned, I started to see some patterns and common errors that are not always taught by teachers and instructors in your average training session.
-Flexibility can be a little finicky: it's probably one of the most complex physical abilities to master because it involves many different physiological systems.
+When I combined everything I learned, I started to see some patterns and common errors that are not always outlined by teachers and instructors in your average training session.
+Flexibility can be a little finicky; it's probably one of the most complex physical abilities to master because it involves many different physiological systems.

-HERE ARE THE 8 COMMON MISTAKES THAT REDUCE YOUR FLEXIBILITY - why they are holding you back, and how you can fix them to make you stretching more effective.
+HERE ARE THE 8 MOST COMMON MISTAKES THAT HURT YOUR FLEXIBILITY TRAINING, why they are holding you back, and how you can fix them to make your stretching more effective.

-You think you're stretching - but actually, you're "scrunching".
-When stretching, you're curling like a snail instead of lengthening your muscles.
+You think you're stretching nice and long, but actually, you're "scrunching".
+When you're stretching, you're curling up like a snail instead of lengthening your muscles.

-INSTEAD: Lengthen your stretch: it doesn't matter how far you can go.. what matters is the angle of your stretch and if you're feeling it in the muscles you are trying to lengthen.
+INSTEAD: Lengthen your stretch - it doesn't matter how far you can go!
+What matters is the angle of your stretch and if you're feeling it in the muscles you are trying to stretch.

 When you're holding a stretch skill, you're collapsing to the ground instead of lifting.
 Your muscles are relaxing and falling to the ground instead of extending upwards and away from the ground.

 Follow this tutorial to learn to stretch LONG & STRONG!